codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

   <img width="400" src="images/open-cv/matrices_transformations.jpg" title="Look into the image">
 </p>

-* We can apply those transformations sequentially,
+* We can apply those transformations sequentially, or we can apply a composition of transform matrices to get the same effect as applying them sequentially.

 * What intresting in any transformation we have seen so far, they all belong to the `Affine Transformation` which the transformation matrix holds in the last row: `0 0 1`